Capital Gains Tax Rate Calculator Australia: Complete Guide

 What Is Capital Gains Tax in Australia?

-Calculating your CGT involves determining the net capital gain or loss from the disposal of an asset.
+The process involves determining the net gain or loss from the disposal of an asset.
 Follow these steps:

 • Determine the sale price of the asset.